ajinasokan/autopilot/README.md

 **GET /tap?key=&lt;key&gt;**

-Taps on widget with given key
+Taps on widget with given key.
+Send `center=true` to tap at center of the widget.

 **GET /tap?text=&lt;text&gt;**

-Taps on text widget with given text
+Taps on text widget with given text.
+Send `center=true` to tap at center of the widget.

 **GET /hold?x=&lt;x&gt;&y=&lt;y&gt;**